Aliases for CYTH1 Gene

 GeneCards Summary for CYTH1 Gene

 CYTH1 (Cytohesin 1) is a Protein Coding gene.
-Among its related pathways are Class I PI3K signaling events and Development Angiotensin activation of ERK.
-GO annotations related to this gene include phospholipid binding and ARF guanyl-nucleotide exchange factor activity.
-An important paralog of this gene is ENSG00000268465.
+Diseases associated with CYTH1 include Robinow Syndrome, Autosomal Dominant 2 and Siberian Tick Typhus.
+Among its related pathways are Class I PI3K signaling events and Vesicle-mediated transport.
+Gene Ontology (GO) annotations related to this gene include lipid binding and ARF guanyl-nucleotide exchange factor activity.
+An important paralog of this gene is CYTH3.

-Promotes guanine-nucleotide exchange on ARF1 and ARF5.
+Promotes guanine-nucleotide exchange on ARF1, ARF5 and ARF6.
 Promotes the activation of ARF factors through replacement of GDP with GTP.
+Plays an important role in membrane trafficking, during junctional remodeling and epithelial polarization, through regulation of ARF6 activity.